 The Museum addition is designed by the noted architectural firm of Eskew Dumez Ripple out of New Orleans, which was selected through a competitive process.
 The proposed addition is scheduled to open soon.
 It will triple the space for temporary and permanent exhibitions of science and the entire ground floor of the museum will be free and open to public during museum’s operating hours.
 The ground floor will also be available for special-event use by local community groups, families and businesses.
 The museum will also have a restaurant which will offer indoor and outdoor dining facilities.

 Landscape Architecture and Pedestrian Trails

-Architecturally, the new addition is spacious and airy, more akin to the modern galleries and strikingly different from the historical museums consisting of smaller rooms separated by walls.
+Architecturally, the new addition appears to be spacious and airy, more akin to the modern galleries and strikingly different from the historical museums consisting of smaller rooms separated by walls.
 Landscape architect Reed Hilderbrand has proposed a natural environment around the new Bruce Museum, which would include sculptures and pedestrian trails.
-I cannot wait to visit the museum’s addition when it opens in 2022 and visit new interactive galleries.
-The fundraising campaign for the New Bruce is underway.
+I cannot wait to visit the museum’s addition and visit new interactive galleries when it opens.
 In the words of Peter C. Sutton, Director Emeritus, “The New Bruce will transform the Museum for our visitors and community – truly a peerless cultural asset for Greenwich and the region.”

 Title Image: KimonBerlin, CC BY-SA 2.0, via Wikimedia Commons.
 File:Striation II (3770181363).Jpg. (n.d.).
 Wikimedia.org.
 Retrieved September 16, 2022, from https://commons.wikimedia.org/wiki/File:Striation_II_%283770181363%29.jpg